vinit4u16/apijam/README.md

 ```
 *NOTE - Execution time of this command could be a minute or two*

-Now if you go back to the Edge UI, you will notice that your Payment proxy is deployed on both test and prod environments.
+Now if you go back to the Edge UI, you will notice that your Employees proxy is deployed on both test and prod environments.
 (This is visible in the "Deployments" pulldown throughout the proxy development UI and will require a page refresh)

 ![image alt text](./images/image_10.png)